We can conduct bankruptcy and insolvency checks worldwide and in the UK, in compliance with the relevant legislation and best practice guidelines.

-The Law Society advises personal representatives to conduct a bankruptcy search against the name of each beneficiary before distributing an estate.
+The Law Society advises personal representatives, executors and administrators to conduct a bankruptcy search against the name of each beneficiary before distributing an estate.

 To quote from the practice note in question: “Personal representatives who make a distribution out of the estate of a deceased person to a bankrupt beneficiary may be making the distribution to the wrong person.”